okeefem2/tennis-js-svelte/README.md

-# Super simple pong game built using html canvas and svelte
+# Super simple tennis game built using html canvas and svelte

 Made by following along with https://www.udemy.com/code-your-first-game/